 Our vision: a human-centered safety net—one that is simple and easy for people to access.
-When delivered effectively, a people-centered safety net can transform lives in meaningful, measurable ways—and therefore, make our systems and society more equitable and resilient.
+A human-centered safety net can transform lives in meaningful, measurable ways—making our systems and society more equitable and resilient.